tonisives/tt-github-browser/README.md

 ### Test coverage

-Instrumentation tests using MockWebServer assure that login and repo list views will be visible to the user.
+* Instrumentation tests using MockWebServer assure that login and repo list views will be visible to the user.
+* Unit tests test that repositories read, fetch and store data.

 ### Contributing